Registered Charity no. 218341 | Telephone: 01872 225 868

 Benefit from lipreading

-Please let us know if you need the services of our specialist trained Lipspeaker in Cornwall or Devon and we will help you out!
+Please let us know if you need the services of our specialist trained Lipspeaker in Cornwall or Devon and we will try to help you out!
 If you need signed support can you please advise in advance.

 Lipspeakers are mainly used by deaf, deafened and hard of hearing people to aid clear communication with lipreaders.
 They can aid a deaf person to understand lipreading better, but, can also aid a hearing person who is having difficulty in understanding a deaf person.